AI Image Gives Extra Fingers / Bad Hands

 2. Try a hand-focused LoRA (Civitai has several “perfect hands” LoRAs for SDXL).

-4. For commercial deliverables, accept that hand-perfect AI generation is not 100% reliable in 2025-2026.
-Build a hand-correction step into your workflow rather than treating it as exceptional.
+4. For commercial deliverables, build a hand-correction step into your workflow rather than treating it as exceptional.
+Hand-perfect AI generation is not yet 100% reliable.

 5. Package the broken render, full prompt, and model version before posting to r/StableDiffusion or a Discord help channel.